IamLeandrooooo/Sharpbleed/README.md

 # **Disclaimer: Legal Use Only**

-This script is provided solely for legal purposes.
-Any use of this script for illegal activities or in violation of applicable laws is strictly prohibited.
+Sharpbleed is provided solely for legal purposes.
+Any use of Sharpbleed for illegal activities or in violation of applicable laws is strictly prohibited.

 I take no responsibility if:

-- You use this script for unlawful purposes.
+- You use Sharpbleed for unlawful purposes.
-- You encounter any legal consequences as a result of using this script inappropriately.
+- You encounter any legal consequences as a result of using Sharpbleed inappropriately.

 # What is Sharpbleed
 Sharpbleed is a tool created using C# and .NET 8.
 It can be compiled for Windows, Linux and MacOS systems, since .NET 8 has the fantastic advantage of being cross-platform.